Women's World Cup: England beat India by nine runs in thrilling final at Lord's

 - Anya Shrubsole is the first player to take more than four wickets in a World Cup final; England's Nicky Shaw's 4-34 against New Zealand in 2009 were the previous best figures

-- Punam Raut's 86 was the third highest score in a World Cup final, bettered only by Karen Rolton's 107 for New Zealand in 2005 and Belinda Clarke's 91 in 2000
+- Punam Raut's 86 was the fourth highest score in a World Cup final

 - England's 167-6 against New Zealand in Sydney in 2009 remains the highest successful chase in a World Cup final